Travel guide

 11. #Marine Life

-The waters along the Mexican coast are populated by a wide variety of marine species.
-In the east as well as in the west, the diving sites are legion, and the traveler has the chance to observe whales, dolphins, turtles, sharks, manta rays, sea lions and a multitude of colorful fish evolving within exceptional coral reefs
+The waters off the coast of Mexico are home to a wide variety of marine life.
+In both east and west, diving sites are legion, and travelers have the chance to observe whales, dolphins, turtles, sharks, manta rays, sea lions and a multitude of colorful fish evolving within exceptional coral reefs.

 12. #Volcanoes